Everest Base Camp and Kangsung Valley Trek – 20 days

 Optional day hikes up the Khangshung Valley alongside the glacier to the base camp (17,000') used by expeditions attempting the east face of Everest.

 Retrace our steps down the valley along the Khangshung Glacier, across the rockslide opposite the Chomolonzo glacier, and past Pethang to a stream crossing at the Raabka Chu.
-The camp (13,500') on the grassy meadow across the river is a very pleasant place to spend the afternoon.
+The camp (13,500′) on the grassy meadow across the river is a very pleasant place to spend the afternoon.
 (4 hours hiking.)
-We can also reach this campsite from Pethang Ringmo by taking a side trip to Guru Rimpoche's cave at Tse Chu lake.
-The trail climbs high above Okpa meadows, crosses Lamtsho (16,200'), then descends steeply to the lake.
-(6-7 hours hiking.)

 Hike steadily uphill, steeply at first for an hour to a shelf above the river, then another hour across relatively flat ground to a small meadow called Pangboche, where we have lunch.
 Continue to hike steeply over alpine slopes for another couple of hours to a small but beautiful lake at the base of the Langma La (17,500').
 The views of Makalu and Everest are great from here!
 Camp at Tsho Tshurigma (16,000').
 (4 hours hiking.)